glheringer/glheringer/README.md

 - **Front-end Developer**: Experience with HTML, CSS, and JavaScript to create dynamic and responsive web interfaces.
 - **Currently refining** my React knowledge: Always studying Redux, AsyncStorage, and Context API to enhance my skills and deliver even more effective solutions.

+## 💼 I'm Looking For

+I am currently seeking new opportunities to apply my skills and continue my professional growth.
+If you are looking for a passionate and dedicated front-end developer with 3 years of experience, I would love to connect and explore possibilities!

 ## 🛠 Skills & Expertise

 - **React Native**: Building high-quality, dynamic mobile applications.